San Diego Padres Logo

 1969 – 1984

-The first logo depicted a monk in a brown robe who is brandishing a white baseball bat.
-The image was placed inside the yellow circle.
-The full name of the team was under the image and was made in brown.
+The first logo featured a monk in a brown robe holding a white baseball bat.
+The image was placed inside a yellow circle.
+The team’s full name was in brown under the image.

 1985

-The next logo lasted one year, where the Padres switched to using the full name.
-The word Padres was placed diagonally in huge letters in the middle with a dark brown color, with the addition of a red outline.
-In thin black fonts, the phrase “San Diego.
-Baseball Club.”
+The next logo lasted one year, during which the “Padres” switched to using the full name.
+The word “Padres” was placed diagonally in large, dark-brown letters at the center, outlined in red.
+The phrase “San Diego.
+Baseball Club” was typed in thin black font.

 1986 – 1989

-The phrase “San Diego Baseball Club” was removed from the logo, leaving only the dark brown word “Padres” in the middle of the logo.
+The phrase “San Diego Baseball Club” was removed from the logo, leaving only the dark brown word “Padres” in the center of the logo.

 1990

-The fourth logo was based on the image of a gray ring with an orange outline, on which was written “San Diego Baseball club.”
-The foreground is the word “Padres,” in the same font and color as in the previous logo.
+The fourth logo was based on an image of a gray ring with an orange outline, with “San Diego Baseball Club” written on it.
+In the foreground was the word “Padres,” typed in the same font and color as in the previous logo.

 1991

-Changes in the color palette of the logo occurred in 1991.
-The ring became silver with the addition of a blue outline, and the inscription on it was dark blue.
-The title color changed from dark brown to dark blue.
+The logo’s color changes occurred in 1991.
+The ring turned silver with a blue outline, and the inscription on it darkened to blue.
+The name color changed from dark brown to dark blue.

 1992 – 2003